giarcheuli/GIACONVERT/README.md

    # For basic version
    pip3 install -r requirements.txt

-   # For version with image support
+   # For version with image support and .doc files
    pip3 install -r requirements_with_images.txt
    ```